arashnrim/lectern/content/technology/computers/file-management.md

 it is important to note that fragmentation only affects hard disk drives; most if not all solid-state drives do not face the issue of fragmentation.

+There are two kinds of fragmentation:
+- external fragmentation is when a process's memory blocks are non-contiguous; and
+- internal fragmentation is when there is the presence of slack space in a a process's memory blocks.

 ## Defragmentation
 The process of consolidating fragmented files on a computer's hard disk by physically reorganising the contents of the disk.
 In Windows, the [Disk Defragmenter](https://support.microsoft.com/en-us/windows/defragment-your-windows-10-pc-048aefac-7f1f-4632-d48a-9700c4ec702a) is a system utility tool that handles the defragmentation of a hard disk drive.